bshurikan/Beni-BandcampPlayer/README.md

 ## Disclaimer

 This software is provided as-is for educational and personal use.
-The developers are not responsible for misuse.
+The developer is not responsible for misuse of the software.
 Please use responsibly and support the artists whose music you enjoy.